ShivamTripathi028/rak-chatbot-backend/product-categories/wisduo/rak11720-module/quickstart.md

 ##### RAK11720 RUI3 Board Support Package in Arduino IDE

-If you don't have an Arduino IDE yet, you can download it from the <a href="https://www.arduino.cc/en/Main/Software" target="_blank">Arduino official website</a>.
+If you don't have an Arduino IDE yet, you can download it from the [Arduino official website](https://www.arduino.cc/en/Main/Software).

 :::tip NOTE
 **For Windows 10 and up users**: